NebulaCodeChallenges/New-Recruit/Questions.md

 ## Question 1

-Please see the attached EDR diagram image.
+Please see the attached ERD diagram image.
 The diagram was submitted as a solution to storing employee Cellphone data, voice and sms usage.
-Discuss at least one improvement that can be done to the EDR.
+Discuss at least one improvement that can be done to the ERD.

 ## Question 2